hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-pre-requisite.md

 **Note**: If the resiliency SLA for the User Archive or Backup use cases cannot tolerate downtime of the Ceph RADOS Gateway, then consider adding additional servers with an external Load Balancer.

-The following table shows an example of detailed deployment scenario:
+The following table shows an example of a detailed deployment scenario:

  <table>
 <table style="text-align: left; vertical-align: top; width:650px;">
 <tr style="background-color: #C8C8C8;">
-	<th> HP Helion Openstack</th>
+	<th> HP Helion OpenStack</th>
 	<th>CEPH Monitor/GateWays </th>
 	<th>OSDs (6x15 SL4540)</th>
 </tr>